Together with our 2800 members and 200 volunteers, we...

 Cowassock Woods and Ashland Town Forest are composed of a mosaic of mixed hardwood forest types, wetlands, vernal pools and stream corridors.
 Sixty to eighty year old mixed hardwood forests – mixed oak and oak/hickory forest types - are the dominant natural communities.

 These communities differ in structure and species composition depending on the dryness of the sites.
 Rocky outcrops on the property create the driest sites with more black birch and smaller oaks.
 There are patches of naturally occurring coniferous species including white pine and eastern hemlock.
 There is also a large area of planted 70-foot white pine and a smaller area of planted red spruce and red pine in the center of Cowassock Woods.
 There is a large red maple swamp on the northern section of the Ashland Town Forest and several smaller wetlands on the town property.
 Cowassock Brook begins at the maple swamp and runs southeast though the SVT portion of the property.
 This creates a rich corridor of red maple, highbush blueberry, skunk cabbage and a large diversity of sedges and wildflowers.
 In many areas, even the upland forest contains some wetland indicator species; there is most likely a ledge or high water table creating relatively moist upland soil.

-Steve Cumming used his automatically triggered wildlife camera to photograph this bobcat in Harvard.
+Steve Cumming used an automatically triggered wildlife camera to photograph white-tailed deer in Stow.

-Sandy Howard photographed this bald-faced hornet on a grape near her home in Northborough.
+Sandy Howard photographed this eastern bluebird near her Northborough home.

 February 3, 2017